jpvantuyl/AzKoans/README.md

 And [Azure Charts](https://azurecharts.com/overview) has a nice overview of all the Azure services.

+Many of these services are available in limited quantities [for free](https://azure.microsoft.com/en-in/pricing/free-services/).

 ## Setup

 First, edit the `config.json` so that it has your personal details.
 You'll need a subscription and either some credits or a credit card.
 Microsoft has one month free at the moment as well as student credits and credits for developers with Visual Studio subscriptions.